DeeSzubert/NC-news/README.md

 Features:

-- Read Articles
+- Read Articles:
   Browse through a wide range of articles across different topics.

-- Comment on Articles
+- Comment on Articles:
   Engage with the community by leaving comments on your favorite articles.

-- Topic-Based Filtering
+- Topic-Based Filtering:
   Find articles by filtering based on specific topics.

 ## Technologies